 The process begins with setting financial objectives expressed as financial targets or goals to establish operational plans, budgets and forecasts.
 Objectives are discussed and finalized, then expressed as a set of tangible targets in the form of financial statements-initially an income statement.
 Revenue targets are modeled based on agreed-upon financial objectives, then measured against profitability objectives to identify margin requirements.
-At this point, resources can be properly allocated throughout the company.
+Resources can now be properly allocated throughout the company.